 Any bright or primary colors are the best colors to paint bird baths.
 These colors include red and pink to attract hummingbirds, orange to attract orioles, blue to attract bluejays, and yellow to attract goldfinches.
 Drab camouflage colors like green can attract skittish birds.
 However, white scares birds away.

-Or else, your bird bath will simply be less obvious to the birds, which are extremely visually-inclined creatures!
-Check out an article I wrote on the colors you should paint bird baths here!
+Or else, your bird bath will be less obvious to the birds, which are extremely visually-inclined creatures!

-If you’d like to learn more details about safe paints for bird baths, their color, and the stepwise guide to painting your own, then check out an article I wrote all about it here!
+Learn more details about safe paints for bird baths, their color, and the stepwise guide to painting your own.

 6) Safe Sealants for Bird Baths

-Earlier I mentioned that in order for bird baths to be suitable for birds to use in the long-term, they need to be further sealed by sealants/sealers.
+Earlier, I mentioned that for bird baths to be suitable for birds to use in the long term, they need to be further sealed by sealants/sealers.

 Sealants are typically sprayed over a painted objected in order to provide a protective layer over paint.